Ingridsaeters/Ciliate-niche-evolution/00_phylogenies/01_reference_phylogeny/README.md

 wc -l differece.list
 ```

 This gave an output of 118 sequences with different heaeders.
-These 118 sequences were removed from the 18S file during the clustering step.
+We foun that these 118 sequences were removed from the 18S file during the clustering step.
 Therefore we decided to remove them from the 28S file before concatenating.
 They were removed with the filter_fasta_by_list_of_headers.py python script (biopython was installed with pip install):

-The sequences were removed with this command:

 ```
 ./filter_fasta_by_list_of_headers.py all.28S.aligned.trimal99.5.formatted.fasta difference.list > 28S.filtered.fasta